 Neck sprain.
-American Academy of Orthopaedic Surgeons website.
+Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00410.
-Updated August 2007.
-Accessed July 17, 2009.
+Updated December 2013.
+Accessed June 4, 2018.

 Teasell RW, McClure JA, et al. A research synthesis of therapeutic interventions for whiplash-associated disorder (WAD): part 2 - interventions for acute WAD.
 Pain Res Manag.
 2010;15(5):295-304.